 Mixing can be done by hand or with a drill fitted with a mixing unit.
-Drill mixing can help mix larger quantities but should be set to low speed on a variable speed drill to avoid making a vortex that will pull in air.
-A drill mixer will not scrape the sides so manual mixing with scraping of side and bottom of the container is still required.
+Drill mixing can help mix larger quantities but should be set to low speed on a variable speed drill so as to avoid making a vortex that will pull in air.
+A drill mixer will not scrape the sides so manual mixing with scraping of side and bottom of the container is still required for 2 minutes.
 If drill mixing introduces air, time will be required to allow the air to rise.